DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 # Environmental Art
 - Do you think the game's art style (in terms of 3D models and textures) is consistent throughout the game?
 - Are there any areas or levels that you think could use more visual detail or polish?
+- Are there any environmental assets (props, textures, etc.) that you feel could use improvement?
+- Are there any environmental assets you think could be added to some of the levels to make them feel more alive or interesting?

 # 2D Art
 - Do you think the 2D art assets (UI elements, icons, etc.) fit well with the overall aesthetic of the game?